Saturday, June 27, 2020

 The result was announced after some days.
 A few candidates, even those who were far below me in the merit list, were appointed as Managers (The Secy's daughter declined the offer) while I was offered Asstt Managers post in the pay scale of ₹140-250.
 The list had its communal markings on it.
 Was Shocked, so I didn't want to join but again under the pressure of my uncle and father had to join my first posting as Asstt Manager, Kashmir Govt Arts Emporium, Chandigarh on 01 April 1971

-Later on, after his retirement, he worked as an agent for LIC and was very successful in selling insurance.
+After his retirement, my father worked as an LIC agent and was very successful at selling insurance.
+We continued to receive the hereditary agency commission long after his death.

-I still remember the glee on his face when I went to his LIC office at Lal Chowk to announce that I had qualified in my written examination of IAS and Allied Services.
-Perhaps to be doubly sure he took me along with to the PIB office and saw my roll no #2050 personally.
-Thereafter it was the interview which remained.
-Ultimately I had qualified only for Allied Services and not for IAS/IFS or IPS but had 5th position in the merit list.
-Since I had given my first option as Indian Postal Service, so was allotted to the same.
-As a result, I was also able to don the military uniform by going on deputation to Army Postal Service for 9 long years.
+Left with no choice, I appeared in the IAS and Allied Services Examination in 1975 and was allotted to the Indian Postal Service.
+I still remember the glee on his face when I went to his LIC office at Lal Chowk to announce that I had qualified in my written examination of the IAS and Allied Services.
+Perhaps to be doubly sure, he took me to the Press Information Bureau office and personally checked my roll no (2050).
+Thereafter, only the interview remained, which I cleared in due course.
+I qualified only for Allied Services, not for IAS/IFS, but secured the 5th position in the merit list.
+Since I had chosen the Indian Postal Service as my first option, I was allotted to it.
+Fortunately, I was also able to don the military uniform by going on deputation to the Army Postal Service for nine long years and return to my department as Lt Col.

 Mother-Some Recollections;मां-कुछ यादें;ماں -کچھ یادیں : Deepak Budki